ckoepp/TwitterSearch/docs/advanced_usage_tse.rst

 HTTP based exceptions
 +++++++++++++++++++++

 Exceptions based on the `HTTP status response <https://dev.twitter.com/docs/error-codes-responses>`_ of the Twitter API are ``TwitterSearchException.code < 1000``.
-Note that the ``code`` attribute is exactly the HTTP status value returned to TwitterSearch.
+Note that the ``code`` attribute is exactly the HTTP status value returned to *TwitterSearch* from the Twitter API.
 All those exceptions are raised in :class:`TwitterSearch` only.

 ====== ======================================================================================================================
 *Code* *Message*